updated on 20 July 2021

 As a solicitor or barrister, you will be working with clients and other lawyers on matters where the stakes are high – whether it’s a high-value M&A transaction or a child custody case, there won’t be room for confusion or error.
 With expectant clients and partners waiting on your contributions and tight deadlines overhanging it all, you don’t want to miss something or make a silly mistake.

-Subsequently, attention to detail is a very important skill to cultivate – you’ll need to consider every aspect and implication of a given task and make sure that there are no spelling errors or unclear phrasing in any document you are tasked to handle.
-And if you’re dealing with numbers, they need to be checked and double checked to make sure they are correct.
+Subsequently, meticulous attention to detail is a very important skill to cultivate – you’ll need to consider every aspect and implication of a given task and make sure that there are no spelling errors or unclear phrasing in any document you are tasked to handle.
+And if you’re dealing with numbers, they need to be checked and double-checked to prevent any errors.

 How to demonstrate it

 Look back through your previous work experiences, extracurricular activities and academic work.
-If you volunteered at a legal advice centre, charity or similar, it is likely that you would have had to follow specific procedures in carrying out your work – the same will be true in a law firm.
+If you volunteered at a legal advice centre, charity or similar, you would likely have had to follow specific procedures in carrying out your work – the same will be true in a law firm.

 Have you ever been required to proofread documents, input data or create graphs or tables?
 If you have worked in a business, you might have conducted an inventory check or stock take.
 All such tasks require attention to detail and make for great examples to present in applications.